Health Health

 3. Reporting periods run from mid-year to mid-year.

-Immunisation is one of the most effective preventative health care interventions to prevent serious illnesses and death in young children.
-It entails giving injections or drops to young children that protect them against potentially life-threatening illnesses such as tuberculosis, polio, hepatitis and measles.
-South Africa has an up-to-date immunisation programme, in keeping with world standards.
-The Expanded Programme on Immunisation (EPI) in South Africa was last updated in 2015.
+Vaccination is one of the most effective healthcare interventions to prevent serious illnesses and death in young children.
+It entails giving injections or drops to young children, to protect them against potentially life-threatening illnesses such as tuberculosis, polio, hepatitis and measles.
+Since the introduction of the Expanded Programme on Immunisation (EPI) over 50 years ago, an estimated 154 million lives have been saved globally, of which 101 million were infants.
+In Africa alone, EPI-targeted diseases have reduced infant deaths by more than 50%.[1]
+In keeping with world standards, South Africa has an up-to-date immunisation programme which was last revised in 2024.

-The revised EPI schedule for public health facilities providing services to children in the first year of life includes immunisation at birth, and then at 6 weeks, 10 weeks, 14 weeks and 9 months.1 Thus, by the time of their first birthday, all babies should have visited a health facility at least four times after birth for immunisation services, and these immunisations should be recorded in the child’s Road-to-Health booklet.
+The revised EPI schedule for public health facilities includes immunisation at birth, and then at six weeks, 10 weeks, 14 weeks, six months and nine months.[2]
+Thus, by the time of their first birthday, all babies should have visited a health facility at least five times after birth for immunisation services, and these immunisations should be recorded in the child’s Road to Health Book.
+However, many children do not receive their scheduled immunisations.
+Low coverage is driven by both supply side issues, such as vaccine stockouts and a reluctance to administer multiple vaccines at once, and demand side barriers, including transport challenges, long distances to health facilities, a lack of information or fear of vaccine adverse effects.
+Those children are classified as ‘zero-dose’ – meaning that they have not received any doses of the BCG, polio, hexavalent or measles vaccines.

-Immunisation coverage serves as a good indicator of the extent to which young children access primary health care services.
+Immunisation coverage serves as a strong indicator of the extent to which young children access primary healthcare services.
 Immunisation coverage is also a proxy for the extent to which children access other health services, as the immunisation schedule provides a point of contact for identifying other health problems and for scheduling preventative child health interventions.
 Examples of these are the vitamin A supplementation programme, developmental screening, and prophylaxis for babies born to HIV-positive mothers.

-Immunisation rates are tracked in the District Health Information System and are calculated as the number of children who have received complete immunisation divided by the child population within that district.
+Immunisation rates are tracked in the District Health Information System and are calculated as the number of children under one year who have received their complete primary course of immunisation divided by the child population under one year.
+Immunisation rates at district level are calculated in a similar way, by dividing immunisations administered by the infant population for a district.
 The percentages obtained in this way may be influenced by population movement in health seeking behaviour – for example, if children from one district or province are taken to a health facility in a neighbouring district or province.
+Currently, estimates of immunisation uptake are also compromised by the uncertainty around infant numbers at the national, provincial and district levels.

-The immunisation rates are also affected by national (and district-level) estimates of population size.
-The 2015 immunisation rate, as reported in the 2016 District Health Barometer, reflected high levels of immunisation for infants under a year, at 89.2%,2 but the population model for the country had under-estimated the number of children, Statistics South Africa subsequently revised its population model and released a new series of mid-year population estimates3 and the 2015 immunisation rate was revised downwards to 79.5%.
+The 2015 immunisation rate, as reported in the 2016 District Health Barometer, reflected high levels of immunisation for infants under a year, at 89.2% [6] but the population model for the country had under-estimated the number of children.
+Stats SA subsequently revised its population model and released a new series of mid-year population estimates [7] and the 2015 immunisation rate was revised downwards to 79.4%.
 The 2016 rate dropped to 71% after retrospective adjustment to the revised population estimates.
-The lower immunisation rate for that year was attributed to a global shortage of Hexavalent vaccine.4 In 2017 the immunisation rate picked up to 77%, increasing further to 82% in 2018 and 83.5% in 2019.
-In 2020, the immunisation rate dropped to 79.5% nationally as a result of lockdown, and as low as 61% in Limpopo.
+The lower immunisation rate for that year was attributed to a global shortage of Hexavalent vaccine.2 In 2017 the immunisation rate picked up to 77%, increasing further to 82% in 2018 and 83.5% in 2019.
+In 2020, the immunisation rate dropped to 79.5% nationally as a result of the COVID-19 lockdown, and as low as 61% in Limpopo.
 These fluctuations illustrate how the immunisation programme, which generally has high levels of compliance, is highly sensitive to disruptions in vaccine supply (as in 2016) or service delivery (as in 2020).

-Underlying the overall increase between 2015 and 2022 are some quite contrasting patterns across provinces.
-Immunisation rates over the period increased substantially in KwaZulu-Natal and, to a lesser extent, in the Eastern Cape, Free State and Mpumalanga.
-At the same time, immunisation rates dropped in Limpopo, the Northern and Western Cape and Gauteng.
+Underlying the overall increase between 2015 and 2023 are some quite contrasting patterns across provinces.
+Immunisation rates over the period increased substantially in KwaZulu-Natal and, to a lesser extent, in the Eastern Cape, Free State, Mpumalanga and North West.
+At the same time, immunisation rates dropped in the Northern and Western Cape, Limpopo and Gauteng.

 Even though immunisation is freely available, and the goal is for it to be universal, it is voluntary and there is growing evidence that some parents choose not to immunise their children.
-A “worldwide increase in vaccine hesitancy and refusal” has been described as a threat to the public health achievements in controlling and preventing infectious diseases.5 At a country level, vaccine sentiment and voluntary compliance is inversely correlated with socio-economic status (i.e. compliance is lower in wealthy countries than in poorer ones).6
+A “worldwide increase in vaccine hesitancy and refusal” has been described as a threat to the public health achievements in controlling and preventing infectious diseases.[8]
+Internationally, vaccine sentiment and voluntary compliance is inversely correlated with socio-economic status (i.e. compliance is lower in wealthy countries than in poorer ones).[8]
+Following a campaign of misinformation about vaccines during the COVID-19 pandemic, a concerted effort needs to be made to ensure that all mothers and caregivers are educated about the importance of immunising their children.

 The completion rates for ‘basic immunisation’ in the South African Demographic and Health Survey of 2016 were substantially lower than those recorded in the District Health Information System for the same year (at 61%, compared with 77%).
-The reason for this discrepancy is not clear, but it is important to note that compliance was highest in the poorest wealth quintile (66%) while the richest quintile was lower, at 60%.7 This suggests an inverse correlation between socio-economic status and immunisation in South Africa, a highly unequal country.
+The reason for this discrepancy is not clear, but it is important to note that compliance was highest in the poorest wealth quintile (66%) while the richest quintile was lower, at 60%.[9]
+This suggests that there is also an inverse correlation between socio-economic status and immunisation in South Africa, a highly unequal country.

 This indicator is derived from its numerator, that is, the number of children under the age of one year who are fully immunised, and its denominator, that is, the total child population under the age of one year.